rackerlabs/rackspace-how-to/content/cloud-servers/upgrade-apache-http-server-2.2-to-2.4-in-rhel-and-centos.md

        ServerTokens Prod

-   **Note**: Your server shouldn't provide a version signature, and your pentesting company should recommend that you disable versions.
+   **Note**: Your server shouldn't provide a version signature, and your penetration testing company should recommend that you disable versions.

 ### Perform the update from Apache 2.2 to Apache 2.4